josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🐍_Ouroborotic_Violence/🩸_Genocide_Denialism/🍉_Palestine/🧊_managed_cruelty.md

 It may explain it.

-The Quartet model placed him inside elite peace-process architecture: envoys, donors, movement and access frameworks, Palestinian institution-building, economic development, Israeli security assumptions, and Western diplomatic management.
+The Quartet model placed him inside elite peace-process architecture:

+- envoys;
+- donors;
+- movement and access frameworks;
+- Palestinian institution-building;
+- economic development;
+- Israeli security assumptions;
+- and Western diplomatic management.

 That is not the same as grounded legitimacy.